HL7/davinci-ra/input/pagecontent/general-guidance.md

 The Client can query the [Risk Adjustment Coding Gap Report] once they are generated.
 For example, the Payer acting as the Reporting Client can query reports based on search parameters and POST them to the Provider server.
 See the [Report Query] page for details and guidance.

-#### Submit Data to Payer

-Once the queried Risk Adjustment Coding Gap MeasureReports have been sent to the intended recipient and filtered to ensure that only germane coding gaps (e.g., HCC gaps) are made available to providers, the Provider (or a software program acting on behalf of the Provider) determines whether the coding gap is currently valid, and whether the requested encounter data evidence exists to close the gap.
-The Provider will use the [Risk Adjustment Data Exchange MeasureReport] and the [$submit-data] operation to submit data to Payer.
-The Payer will then be able to use the provided patient data to update the data in their system for the next coding gap report generation.

-See the [Submit Data to Payer] page for more details and guidance.

 #### Report Condition Category Remark

+Once the queried Risk Adjustment Coding Gap MeasureReports have been sent to the intended recipient, it can be filtered as defined by the EMR and their configuration options to ensure that only germane coding gaps (e.g., HCC gaps) are made available to providers.
+The Provider (or a software program acting on behalf of the Provider) determines whether the coding gap is currently valid, and whether the requested encounter data evidence exists to close the gap.

-An electronic medical record (EMR) may choose to display all or part of the [Risk Adjustment Coding Gap Report] to the Provider at the point of care.
-At that time, if the Provider wants to note the action they took in regard to a Risk Adjustment coding gap, they can put that comment on the Risk Adjustment Coding Gap Report and return it to the Payer.
+At that time, if the Provider wants to note the action they took in regard to a Risk Adjustment coding gap, they can put that comment on the Risk Adjustment Coding Gap Report Remark and return it to the Payer.
 This process is called [Condition Category Remark].

 Note: The [Condition Category Remark] extension is not intended to change the status of a Condition Category gap.
 To change the status, follow the [Submit Data to Payer] section of this guidance.
 Note that both a Condition Category remark and [Submit Data to Payer] can be generated at the time the Provider sees the patient if that is appropriate.

 {% include img-portrait.html img="report-cc-remark-overview.png" caption="Figure 2.1-3 Report Condition Category Remark Overview"%}

+#### Submit Data to Payer

+ To return clinical data, the Provider will use the [Risk Adjustment Data Exchange MeasureReport] and the [$submit-data] operation to submit data to Payer.
+The Payer will then be able to use the provided patient data to update the data in their system for the next coding gap report generation.

+See the [Submit Data to Payer] page for more details and guidance.

 ### Attribution